Hideo Kojima: Early life

-By Kojima's teenage years, the family had moved to Kawanishi, Hyōgo, in the Kansai region of Japan.
-When he was 13 years old, his father died.
-Kojima has discussed the impact of his father's death in interviews, and the subsequent financial hardship faced by his family.
-He enrolled at university to study economics, and it was there that he decided to join the video game industry.
+By Kojima's teenage years, the family had moved to the city of Kawanishi, Hyōgo.
+When he was 13 years old, his father died, and his mother later died in early 2017.
+In interviews, he has discussed the impact of his father's death and the subsequent financial hardship faced by his family.
+He studied economics at university, where he decided to join the video game industry.
 He wrote fiction while studying, even including a short story in his thesis.

 Career

 Early career

-At the beginning of his career, Kojima was initially searching for a way into film production.
-He hoped that, if he were to win awards for his written fiction, he would be approached about directing a film.
-Although Kojima said that he had no friends interested in cinema to encourage him, his friends were not supportive when he announced he intended to enter game development.
-He would frequently lie about his occupation in the early days of a career, when a word for game designer did not exist in the Japanese language, and instead told people he worked for a financial firm.
+While still in university, Kojima was initially searching for a way into the film industry.
+He hoped that if he were to win awards for his written fiction, he would be approached about directing a film.
+At that time, he saw Nintendo's Famicom and thought of joining the video game industry.
+He said he had no friends interested in cinema to encourage him, and his friends were also not supportive when he announced his intention to enter game development.
+He would frequently lie about his occupation in the early days of his career, when working in video games was seen as a "very low status" job and the word for a video game designer did not exist in the Japanese language, and instead told people he worked for a financial firm; during a wedding reception, the other guests laughed at him when the groom introduced him by saying, "[Kojima's] a very talented and otherwise likeable person.
+But I am sorry to say that, for some unknown reason, he has decided to join a video game company."